 Retail Trade

 All users have access to the data since 9 am on the press release day.
-The data are disseminated at INE Spain website.
-Users are informed that the data are being released via Twitter and also at INE Spain website "News flash" section.
+The data are disseminated on the INE website.
+Users are informed that the data are being released via Twitter and throught the "News flash" section of the INE website.

 In accordance with the European Statistics Code of Practice, all users have access to the same statistical information at the same time, and any privileged pre-release access to any outside user must be limited, controlled and made public.
-In this sense, a few hours before its official publication, some statistical information of the INE is transmitted, under embargo, to the Secretariat of State for Economic Affairs and Business Support of the Ministry of Economic Affairs and Digital Transformation, for the purpose of providing sufficient time for their responsible parties to prepare answers to any possible questions that journalists might ask them.
+In this sense, a few hours prior to theofficial publication, some statistical information is transmitted under embargo to the Secretariat of State for Economic Affairs and Business Support of the Ministry of Economic Affairs and Digital Transformation.
+This is done to provide the responsible authorities with sufficient time to prepare responses to potential questions from journalists.

+The release policy is available for consultation.
 The release policy doesn't determine the time at which data are disseminated.
-The dissemination policy is available in the following link.
+The same release policy is applied to national releases and to transmissions to Eurostat.

 Services

 All users have access to the data since 9 am on the press release day.
 The data are disseminated at INE Spain website.
-Users are informed that the data are being released via Twitter and also at INE Spain website "News flash" section.
+Users are informed that the data are being released via the social network X and also at INE Spain website "News flash" section.

 In accordance with the European Statistics Code of Practice, all users have access to the same statistical information at the same time, and any privileged pre-release access to any outside user must be limited, controlled and made public.